 Support services

-The Rectorate provides financial support for the submission of proposals for complex DFG and EU collaborative projects if funding is not available from departmental or faculty funds.
+The Rectorate provides financial support for the submission of proposals for complex DFG and EU collaborative projects if funding is not available from research unit or department funds.

 Support of the Rectorate

-The Rectorate also provides financial support for applications for Horizon Europe EU collaborative projects (RIA/IA, EIC, Missions), ERC Synergy Grants and MSCA Doctoral Networks, if funding is not available from departmental or faculty funds.
+The Rectorate also provides financial support for applications for EU collaborative project in Horizon Europe (RIA/IA, EIC, Missions), ERC Synergy Grants and MSCA Doctoral Networks, if funding is not available from departmental or faculty funds.
 If required, up to 50% of an academic staff position can be funded for a maximum of six months (in accordance with the current DFG staffing rate for doctoral candidates and similar).
 The prerequisite is that the project is coordinated by TU Dortmund University and that a convincing concept is available.
 Application forms are available on request from the Grants Office.

 For EU collaborative projects, we offer a comprehensive project management service, which includes support in the preparatory phase in the search for suitable consortium partners, coordination of the application, consortium communication and the preparation of work plans and budgets.
 If your application is successful, we can also take on individual tasks or the entire project management and work directly in the project teams.

 The Rectorate provides support right from the first stage of brainstorming and consortium formation for a DFG collaborative project.
-The contact person here is Dr. Gunter Friedrich.
+The contact person here is Dr. Ronja Scholz.

 The funding advisor responsible for your department will be happy to support you in preparing a proposal to the DFG.